septemhill/rh_xqr_dte/README.md

 ## Introduction

-This project is a dashboard for tracking the price and dividend information of Roundhill's XDTE, QDTE, and RDTE ETFs.
+This project is a dashboard for tracking the price and dividend information of RoundhillE ETFs and YieldMax ETFs.

 ## GitHub Pages